alexeygrigorev/alexeygrigorev.github.io/cv.md

 A data scientist with strong technical skills in software engineering and experience in the following areas:

+- Machine Learning and Data Analysis
 - Java and JVM (Spring, Maven, JUnit)
-- Big Data Frameworks (Apache Flink, Apache Spark, Apache Hadoop)
-- Machine Learning and Data Analysis
 - Python (numpy, sklearn)